tokenly/api-docs/sources/xwallet/includes/address/_02-newAddress.md

 ```

-Adds a bitcoin address to be managed by this client.
+Add a bitcoin address to be managed by this user.

 ### HTTP Request